 8.101 Terminals intended for the connection of line conductors shall be identified unless the method of connection is not important, is self-evident or is indicated on a wiring diagram.
-Such identification may take the form of a letter L or, in the case of more than one such terminal, the letters L1, L2, L3, etc., which may be accompanied by an arrow or arrows pointing to the relevant terminal or terminals.
+Such identification may take the form of a letter L or in the case of more than one such terminal, the letters L1, L2, L3, etc, which may be accompanied by an arrow or arrows pointing to the relevant terminal or terminals.

 For two- pole, three-pole, and four-pole switches, terminals associated with any one pole shall have similar identification, if applicable, differing from that of the terminals associated with the other poles, unless the relationship is self-evident.